 Although brunch is very popular in Texas, bottomless brunches are hard to come by.
 New York City remains the indisputable number one in the bottomless brunch field, but Chicago offers great competition.
 Our mimosa carafe was never empty, the crowd was loud and cheery and the eggs perfectly runny.
 No better way to get through a snowstorm!

 #2- Spend an afternoon brewery hopping

-Chicago is home to breweries of all sizes, many of them selling their beers throughout the nation.
-Goose Island brewery is one of those and considered an institution in Chicago.
-The best thing about the tasting in their Fulton Street Taproom serves up flights of Goose Island beers in cute tasting glasses, which does tell something about the beer.
-We gave it another shot at Forbidden Root Brewery.
-Their botanic beers appeared to have a relaxing effect, as our intended power nap turned into an entire Saturday night.
+Chicago is home to breweries of all sizes, many of them selling their beers nationwide.
+Goose Island Brewery is one of those and considered an institution in Chicago.
+The Fulton Street Taproom serves up flights of Goose Island beers in cute tasting glasses.
+For a less traditional experience, we headed to Forbidden Root Brewery.
+Their botanic beers couldn’t impress us, but did result in a relaxing power nap.

 #3- Admire American art at the Art Institute of Chicago

 The Art Institute of Chicago houses a world-class collection of impressionist, modern and American art.
 You can easily spend a whole Sunday morning wandering through the galleries.
 Take a coffee break at the inviting Caffè Moderno on the second floor.